DanielKirkwood/twilio-secret-santa/README.md

 }
 ```

 Each key should be the name of the participant.
 The value should be another dictionary with two keys; `phone_number` and `excludes`.
-The phone number must be in [E.164 format](https://www.twilio.com/docs/glossary/what-e164) or the messages will not be sent correctly by Twilio. `Excludes` is a list that contains the names of the participants which cannot be seelcted for the participant.
+The phone number must be in [E.164 format](https://www.twilio.com/docs/glossary/what-e164) or the script will not run. `Excludes` is a list that contains the names of the participants which cannot be seelcted for the participant.
 In the above example, `name1` cannot be given `name2`, `name2` can be given anyone, `name3` cannot be given `name1` and `name4` cannot be given `name2` or `name3`.

 ## Running the script